-- 1. Students should be able to develop knowledge about the role of International trade in economics. - 2.
-Helps to understand the basic theories of economic growth and development. - 3.
+1. Students should be able to develop knowledge about the

+- 2. Helps to understand the basic theories of economic growth and development. - 3.
 Students should be able to develop knowledge about the recent trends in banking trends. - 4.
 Students will understand the use of mathematics and statistics in economic analysis.